Soblow/MediaSorter/README.md

 - "+"/"-" will zoom-in
 - "0" will reset zoom to 100%
 - "1" will reset zoom to the original "ideal" ratio
+- "4"/"6" will rotate by 90° left/right the image
 - "Inser" will try to copy the current image to your clipboard

 #### Specific to videoSorter